GeorgeYT9769/cardabase-app/README.md

 OR

 1. Download [latest official release](https://github.com/GeorgeYT9769/cardabase-app/releases/latest).
-2. Locate the "Cardabase.apk" file (usually in the Internal storage/Downloads folder).
+2. Locate the "cardabase-(version you got).apk" file (usually in the Internal storage/Downloads folder).
 3. Allow installing apps from unknown sources.
-4. Install it by clicking on the "Cardabase.apk" app and hitting the "Install" button.
+4. Install it by clicking on the "Install" button.
-- Note: If any error occurred while installing the app, please open a new issue.
+- Note: If any error occurred while installing or using the app, please open a new issue.

 ## ❗ Acknowledgments

 By downloading the app you agree:

 - To accept the MIT license;
 - That the owner, creators, and contributors are not responsible for any hardware, software, emotional, or other damages made by bugs in the app.
-Download and use on your own risk;
+Download and use at your own risk;
 - To allow Cardabase to use local storage (and camera - optional).

 ## 🤝 Thanks to